ResearchObject/ro-crate/docs/pages/use_cases/gide.md

 {% include image.html src="assets/img/gide-pipeline.png" caption="The technical pipeline of foundingGIDE.
 A) The flow from harmonized data through RO-Crate to the GIDE-Portal and RDF dumps.
 B-C) Internal dashboards used for validating data quality.
 D) A SPARQL interface for querying the RO-Crates as RDF" alt="A diagram showing the technical pipeline of foundingGIDE" border=false %}

+You can read more about the [Biological Imaging in the GIDE Stack](https://founding-gide.eurobioimaging.eu/biological-imaging-gide-stack/).

 ## The GIDE RO-Crate Profile

 An RO-Crate _profile_ is a layer of domain-specific rules on top of the base specification, defining which fields must be present, what they mean, and which vocabularies to draw on.
-The GIDE profile uses this mechanism to specify a minimal shared metadata set for bioimaging studies, built directly on the twelve metadata components found to be common across BIA, IDR and SSBD.
+The [GIDE RO-Crate profile](https://www.gide-project.org/ro-crate/search/1.0/profile) uses this mechanism to specify a minimal shared metadata set for bioimaging studies, built directly on the twelve metadata components found to be common across BIA, IDR and SSBD.

 The profile adopts a two-tier structure.
 A small **core** of mandatory fields drives cross-resource search: every conformant crate must carry a resolvable identifier, a name and description, a publication date, a license, at least one author, a publisher, at least one organism (via `about`), and at least one imaging method (via `measurementMethod`).
 Organisms _should_ use [NCBI Taxonomy](https://www.ncbi.nlm.nih.gov/taxonomy) identifiers and imaging methods _should_ use terms from the [Biological Imaging Methods Ontology](https://obofoundry.org/ontology/fbbi) (FBbi), so that queries are simplified.
 Where terms are not available in these vocabularies, the profile allows for entries from other ontologies, but these are not guaranteed to be searchable across resources.